Cleaning Business Insurance and Bonding

 Third-party injuries

-If a delivery person, vendor, or client slips and falls at your office, or trips over your cleaning equipment, you could be found liable for the injury.
+If a delivery person, vendor, or client slips on a wet floor at your office, or trips over your mop, you could be held liable for the injury.
 If the person sues, your business will need to pay for legal bills, such as hiring a lawyer.
 You might also have to pay the injured person’s medical expenses.

 General liability insurance can cover: